renovatebot/renovate/lib/modules/datasource/custom/readme.md

 ### Hashicorp

-You can use this configuration to request the newest versions of the hashicorp products:
+You can use this configuration to request the newest versions of the Hashicorp products:

 ```json
 {